rwblickhan/11ty-rwblickhan.org/nonfiction/dotfiles.md

 Notably, some of this behavior is also provided by `fzf`, but I usually find `fd` much more effective in actually finding what I want.

-## delta

-![An image of git diff with delta in action][image-5]

-Don't you wish your command-line `git diff` was as pretty as Github?
-Well, now it can be! [`delta`](https://github.com/dandavison/delta) makes `git diff` output much prettier, with word-level highlighting, line numbers, and an optional side-by-side mode.

 ## tldr

 ![An image of tldr in action](/images/technical/tldr.png)